A Dog Friendly Garden

-This week I had the privilege of visiting a stunning Iowa garden.
+Several years ago I had the privilege of visiting a stunning Iowa garden dedicated to the owner's four-legged friends.
 When I swung open the ornate wooden gate I was greeted by two sweet little dogs and a third held by this quaint garden's owner.
 As I walked through, it was such a delight finding all the doggie doo-dads...all done so beautifully.

 1. Look at this fabulous set of limestone steps that lead up to a doggie door.
 You don't see these tiny doors much in the cold winters of Iowa, but it works for the owner well.
 The plant keeps visitors off the wobbly stairs, while reserving them for those with four legs.